Remote Work Toolkit

 Grand Total$195

-This leaves you with $5 for a celebratory coffee or a small plant to make the space your own.
-Check out our guide on desk organization for remote workers for more ideas.
+This leaves you with $5 for a small cable clip pack, a used mouse pad, or a plant to make the space your own.
+Check out our guide on desk organization for remote workers once the ergonomic basics are solved.

 FAQ Section